Aromata: Descriptions

+Land of Aromatics

-The Monumentum Adulitanum is a 4th-century monumental inscription by King Ezana of Axum recording his various victories in war.
+The Monumentum Adulitanum is a third-century monumental inscription by an anonymous King of Axum recording his various victories in war.
 It is lost, but its text was copied down in the 6th century by Cosmas Indicopleustes in his Christian Topography.
-It describes Ezana's easternmost conquest as the "land of Aromatics", also translated "Land of Incense" or "frankincense country":
+It describes the King's conquest of a country towards the east as the "Land of Aromatics", also translated "Land of Incense" or "Frankincense Country":

 I am the first and only of the kings my predecessors to have subdued all these peoples by the grace given me by my mighty god Ares [Maḥrem], who also engendered me.
 It is through him that I have submitted to my power all the peoples neighbouring my empire, in the east to the Land of Aromatics, to the west to the land of Ethiopia [Kush] and the Sasou [?Sesea]; some I fought myself, against others I sent my armies.

 Paul Henze takes this to refer to the whole of the "dry coastal region, a major source of incense" from the lowlands of what is today Eritrea through Somalia and perhaps even a part of South Arabia.
 Yuzo Shitomi suggests that it may in fact have been Ḥaḍramawt in South Arabia.
 L. P. Kirwan distinguishes two lands of incense: that of the Monumentum Adulitanum (which he places in South Arabia) and that of the Christian Topography itself (which is the Aromata of the Periplus and Ptolemy).